 This type of breastfeeding allows someone else to feed the baby through the bottle.
 In addition, the mother can extract her milk and give it to the baby at another time, which offers greater freedom to do other activities.

 However, the use of breast pumps also has some drawbacks:

-- The amount of milk obtained is small due to the difficulty of expressing the milk, even causing pain in some cases, especially on the first occasions.
+- The amount of milk obtained may be less due to the difficulty of expressing the milk.
+It can even cause discomfort or pain in some cases, especially when learning to use the pump.

 - The baby may later reject the breast.

-In short, the use of the breast pump is a kind of combination between both natural and artificial feeding, because it allows the baby to give the breast milk but through the bottle.
+In short, the use of a breast pump can be useful because it allows the baby to give the breast milk but via the bottle.

-Although breast milk is the perfect food for the newborn, it is not always possible to resort to this type of feeding.
+Although breast milk is the perfect food for the newborn, it is not always possible.

-There are occasions when breastfeeding does not allow the proper development of the baby and, therefore, many mothers are forced to stop breastfeeding their babies and move to the bottle.
+There are occasions when breastfeeding does not allow the proper development of the baby and, therefore, many mothers are forced to stop breastfeeding their babies and move to formula feeding.

-Some of the reasons that force parents to resort to artificial breastfeeding are the following:
+Some of the reasons that makev parents turn to formula feeding are the following: